Best VPN for Steam 2023: Play Blocked Games?

 "You agree that you will not use IP proxying or other methods to disguise the place of your residence, whether to circumvent geographical restrictions on game content, to order or purchase at pricing not applicable to your geography, or for any other purpose.
 If you do this, Valve may terminate your access to your Account."

-Said differently, using a VPN to get around restrictions or pay a lower price for a title is expressly forbidden.
+This means that using a VPN to get around restrictions or pay a lower price for a title is expressly forbidden.
 In the worst case, Steam reserves the right to lock your account if they notice such behavior, preventing you from being able to access games you've already downloaded.
-However, so far as we know, bans owing to VPN usage have never been handed down.
+However, so far as we know, bans arising from VPN usage have never been handed down.

 Even if Steam doesn't lock your account, there's no guarantee that changing your virtual location will bring any benefits.
 New methods of sniffing out VPN usage are constantly being developed and implemented.
 For example, when buying a game, you'll need to use a payment method from that location.
 This isn't difficult to set up, but it certainly makes things trickier.